-- A "complete" strategy (in the sense of game theory) would be one that contains all the responses to all possible conditions that a traveler could encounter during the run of the mobility simulation.
+- A complete strategy (in the sense of game theory) would be one that contains all the responses to all possible conditions that a traveler could encounter during the run of the MobSim.
 In general, it is neither computationally possible nor behaviorally realistic to compute such a complete strategy.
-Instead, one typically implements some kind of learning system, by which the agents learn to modify and improve their strategies.
-The most prominent example for this is the reaction to congestion: Agents will make tentative plans, the mobility simulation will execute them simultaneously, agents will revise their plans, these plans will be executed again, etc. Issues related to learning will be treated in Sec.
-2.4. - Boundary conditions refers to all data that remains fixed throughout the simulation, such as the road network.
-Initial conditions are how the simulation is started (see Sec.
+Instead, one typically implements a learning mechanism, by which the agents learn to modify and improve their strategies.
+An example for this is the reaction to congestion: Agents make plans, the MobSim execute them simultaneously, agents revise their plans, these plans are executed again, etc. Issues related to learning will be treated in Sec.
+2.4. - Boundary conditions refers to the data that remain fixed throughout the simulation, such as the road network.
+Initial conditions define how the simulation is started (see Sec.
 2.1).